awakenedhaki/masterR/playground/toy_data/README.md

 When we import the `tidyverse`, you will see a **Conflicts** warning.
 This is of no concern.
-It is just informing us that certain functions that are defined in `dplyr` have the same name as functions in base R.
-The imported functions will be used.
+It is just informing us that certain functions that are defined in the `dplyr` package have the same name as functions in base R. The imported functions will be used.

 **SIDE NOTE**: We can import packages through the `library` or the `require` functions.
-If a package does not exist, `library` will raise an error and `require` will produce a `boolean`, or `logical`.
+If a package does not exist, `library` will raise an error and `require` will produce a `logical`, or `boolean`.
 This logical value represents if the import was successful, `TRUE`, or failed, `FALSE`.